About Kate Lawrence

 The Happy Ending?

 I still freeze with a blank mind if anyone asks me to tell them a story.
-You see, I am looking in my mind for a fully formed story, complete with a little label ‘Story’ so I can find it.
+You see, I am still looking in my mind for a fully formed story, complete with a little label ‘Story’ so I can find it.

 But stories are not like that, stories are created, piece by piece, image by image, skill by skill, stitched together into a fully formed, proper thing we call a 'Story'.